whamcloud/Online-Help/docs/Upgrade_Guide/Upgrade_EE-3.1-el7_to_LU-LTS-el7.md

 1. Create a YUM Repository Definition File

-    The following script creates a file containing repository definitions for the IML Agent software and the Lustre packages downloaded in the previous section.
+    The following script creates a file containing repository definitions for the Intel® Manager for Lustre\* Agent software and the Lustre packages downloaded in the previous section.
 Review the content and adjust according to the requirements of the target environment.
-Run the script on the upgraded Intel® Manager for Lustre host:
+Run the script on the upgraded Intel® Manager for Lustre\* host:

     ```bash
     hn=`hostname --fqdn`